AerovekCommunity/litepaper/README.md

 ### AERO Token

-The Aerovek Token (AERO) is our ESDT (Elrond Standard Digital Token), which shares the same qualities as $eGLD.
+The Aerovek Token (AERO) is our ESDT (Elrond Standard Digital Token), which shares the same qualities as EGLD.
 AERO facilitates the functioning of the Aerovek ecosystem.
 AERO holders will have governance over proposals and all future endeavors.

 AERO token was successfully listed on Maiar Dex. doing it with no presale, or private sale because we value the idea of providing equal chances to all, rewarding the community, and having full transparency.
 It's the cornerstone of what builds a healthy community and favors the organic growth of the project.